← Back

 Consensus

-Professional transcription services solve this by having two independent transcribers work the same recording, then a third person reconciles the differences.
-The disagreements are exactly the spots where the audio is ambiguous -- the places a human should actually listen to.
+Professional court reporting solves this by having two independent transcribers work the same recording and a third person reconcile the differences.
+The disagreements are exactly the spots where the audio is ambiguous — the places a human should actually listen to.
 No consumer software does this.

 What's Inside